DidierMalenfant/pdbase/README.md

 Set the background color used to clear the background behind debug text to `color`.

+##### `dm.debug.memoryCheck(prefix)`

+First time this is called, it records the current memory situation and prints this information to the console.
+Subsequent times will display the change since that first call.
+Can be used for tracking memory leaks and usage.
+If `prefix` is provided then this is used in the message looged to the console (can be used to identify separate calls in your code).

 ### Globals (C)

 ##### `PlaydateAPI* pd`